 We offer a range of therapies that have been shown to be effective in the treatment of BPD, including:

 We also understand that substance use and BPD frequently go hand-in-hand.
-Many men with borderline personality disorder turn to drugs or alcohol as a coping mechanism.
-That’s why our dual-diagnosis program is structured to address both the root emotional causes and the behavioral consequences of substance use, all within an integrated treatment framework.
+It is common for those with borderline personality disorder to turn to drugs or alcohol as a coping mechanism.
+That’s why our dual diagnosis program is structured to address both the root emotional causes and the behavioral consequences of substance use, all within an integrated treatment framework.

 Yes.
-With targeted therapies like Dialectical Behavior Therapy (DBT), men can learn to manage emotions, improve relationships, and reduce impulsivity over time.
+With targeted therapies like Dialectical Behavior Therapy (DBT), individuals can learn to manage emotions, improve relationships, and reduce impulsivity over time.

 Dual diagnosis is common.
 Treating both conditions together through integrated care is essential for long-term stability and recovery.